30 Best Reference Letter Examples [Guide & Writing Tips]

 Length

-During writing, it is important that the writer considers the length of the reference letter.
-A reference letter should be one page long.
+During writing, it is important that the writer considers its length.
+This letter should be one page long.
 This helps ensure that the writer of the letter sticks to relevant information concerning the candidate or applicant.
-If the reference letter is too short, then the recipient might assume that the writer is not very familiar with the candidate or applicant, while a letter that is too long can discourage a busy recipient from reading it.
+If it is too short, then the recipient might assume that the writer is not very familiar with the candidate or applicant, while a letter that is too long can discourage a busy recipient from reading it.

 Format